liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 It's just that easy to create and deplpoy JSF portlet plugins!

-Next, let's get familiar with the portlet deployment descriptor file (`portlet.xml`), and consider the descriptor requirements for JSF portlets.
+Next, let's get familiar with the portlet deployment descriptor file (`portlet.xml`) and consider the descriptor requirements for JSF portlets.

 ### Specifying the portlet.xml for Your JSF Portlet [](id=portlet-xml-file-jsf-portlet-liferay-portal-6-2-dev-guide-en)

 Each portlet project must have a `WEB-INF/portlet.xml` deployment descriptor file.
 As we demonstrated in the previous section, Liferay IDE and the Plugins SDK create this file for you.
 But there are a couple unique requirements for JSF portlets with respect to their deployment descriptors.

-First, utilizing JSF 2.x in a portlet requires that `javax.portlet.faces.GenericFacesPortlet` be named as the `<portlet-class>` entity.
-Notice that the following `portlet.xml` file meets this requirement.
+First, utilizing JSF 2.x in a portlet requires specifying the class `javax.portlet.faces.GenericFacesPortlet` as the portlet's class.
+You specify this class name in the portlet's `<portlet-class>` entity.
+Notice that the portlet in the following `portlet.xml` snippet meets this requirement:

     <portlet-app>
         <portlet>